-Accepting That No One Is Perfect, Not Even You
+Accepting No One Is Perfect, Not Even You

-Indeed, no one is perfect, and perfection is an elusive goal that many of us strive for in society today.
-This includes not only physical appearance but also our professional success, relationships, and even parenting skills.
+Accepting no one is perfect and getting that perfection is an elusive goal that many of us strive for in society today can be a challenge.
+This includes physical appearance and our professional success, relationships, and even parenting skills.
 It’s often difficult to find happiness when we hold ourselves up to these impossible standards.
 Therefore, it’s essential to accept that no one is perfect, including yourself.
 What is it that makes us feel this way?
-Why do we find it so hard to be accepting of one another and ourselves?
+Why is it so hard to accept each other as we are?

 “No one is perfect.
 We’re all just one step up from the beasts and one step down from the angles.” ~ Jeannette Walls

 Accepting No One Is Perfect Is Not Easy

 No one is perfect, though; we all strive to be perfect somehow.
 But that doesn’t mean we can’t be proud of ourselves for something good or something we’ve achieved.

 It’s natural for people to want to be liked by their peers, loved, and appreciated by their partners, and maybe even have some friends that think they are the cat’s meow.